Web Governance Policy

 - Alternative text is required for all images, form image buttons, and image map hot spots.

-- Frames and iFrames are appropriately titled.
+- Frames and iFrames must be appropriately titled.

 Branding